Skip To Content

 • Establishing healthy boundaries and relationships at work and in life

-• I have also worked with individuals in the NHS and in blue light roles experiencing the added complexity of traumatic events and experiences in the workplace and can support you in this area too
+• I work with individuals in the NHS and in blue light roles experiencing the added complexity of traumatic events and experiences in the workplace and can support you in this area too

 My approach

 In my practice, I welcome you as you are.
-There is no need to find an acceptable language or way of being as you share your story.
+There is no need to find an acceptable language or way of being.

-Working collaboratively, we will explore your thoughts, feelings, behaviours and experiences, through honest conversation, compassionate enquiry, and gentle challenge, enabling you to reflect, gain insight, develop self-awareness and walk towards the life you wish to lead, using the courage and resilience that brought you here.
+Working collaboratively, we will explore your thoughts, feelings, behaviours and experiences, through honest conversation, compassionate enquiry, and gentle challenge, enabling you to reflect, gain insight, and rebuild your sense of self-worth, belief and confidence, using the quiet courage and resilience that brought you here.

-I offer this online across the UK, in person in Chobham and Guildford, Surrey and for those that prefer the therapeutic environment offered by nature, I offer walk and talk therapy in Chobham and Chertsey, Surrey.
+I offer therapy online across the UK, and in person in Chobham.
+For those that prefer the therapeutic environment offered by nature, I offer walk and talk therapy too.

 Next Steps